nrs-org/novelslop/content/vol_01/chap_05.typ

   "How about we do a self-introduction so that everyone in the class can get to know each other better?"

-  Mona, was her thoughts still on the cloud with the recent idol news, were caught off-guard.
-Why is self-introduction still a thing in high school, she thought, isn’t it just a thing in shoujo manga?
-Or maybe he’s into this kind of stuff?
+  Mona, with her thoughts still on the cloud with the recent idol news, were caught off-guard. _"Self-introduction?
+It's still a thing in high school?"_, she thought,
+  _"Isn’t it just a thing in shoujo manga?
+Or maybe he’s into this kind of stuff?"_

   As Mona hurriedly tried to make a script of what to say, her classmates, one by one, stood up and introduced themselves.
 Some girls were able to neatly